awsdocs/aws-organizations-docs/doc_source/best-practices_member-acct.md

 ## Use a complex password for member account root user<a name="best-practices_mbr-acct_complex-password"></a>
 + The security of your account's root user depends on the strength of its password\.
 We recommend that you use a password that is long, complex, and not used anywhere else\.
 Numerous password managers and complex password generation algorithms and tools can help you achieve these goals\.
 + If you are using a strong password, as described in the previous point, and you rarely access the root user, we recommend that you do ***not*** periodically change the password\.
 Changing the password more frequently than you use it increases the risk of compromise\.
 + Rely on your business' information security policy for managing long\-term storage and access to the passwords for your member account root users\.
-Unlike the management account, however, it's reasonable to consider storing the password in a credible and business\-approved password manager system or tool\.
+Unlike the management account \(formerly known as the "master account"\), however, it's reasonable to consider storing the password in a credible and business\-approved password manager system or tool\.

   Store the password in a password manager system or tool under further controls and processes\.
 If you do use a password manager, we recommend that it be offline\.
 To avoid creating a circular dependency, do not store the password with tools that depend on AWS services that you sign in to with the protected account\.